Family support specialist jobs in West Jordan, UT - 614 jobs

 Organization Overview

 Since 1906 YWCA Utah has been a voice for women, a force for change, and a place for hope.
-Our enduring belief is that better lives for women all women will lead to stronger families and communities.
-YWCA is Utahs most comprehensive provider of family violence services; our programs include walk-in services and a crisis line, emergency shelter, transitional housing, childrens programs, and a vast array of supportive services.
+Our enduring belief is that better lives for women - all women - will lead to stronger families and communities.
+YWCA is Utah's most comprehensive provider of family violence services; our programs include walk-in services and a crisis line, emergency shelter, transitional housing, children's programs, and a vast array of supportive services.
 In addition to our work in the area of family violence, the YWCA also reaches out broadly into the community with offerings for every woman, including a nationally accredited child care and early education center, leadership opportunities for women at all life stages, and opportunities to participate more fully in civic life.

 Mission: YWCA Utah is dedicated to eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.

-Benefits 30 hours/week or more
+Benefits - 29 hours/week or less

 In addition to being a part of an organization dedicated to race & gender equity in Utah, benefits of working at YWCA include: